 For short-term payment plans, which are for 180 days or less and apply to balances less than $100,000, there is no cost to apply for a payment plan.

-For long-term payment plans, if you pay by direct debit there is a $31 setup fee to apply online or a $107 setup fee to apply by phone, mail, or in person unless you qualify as low-income.
-If you pay another way, the setup fee is $130 for online, $225 for phone, mail, or in-person, and $43 for low-income taxpayers.
+As of 2026, for long-term payment plans, if you pay by direct debit, there is a $22 setup fee to apply online or a $107 setup fee to apply by phone, mail, or in person unless you qualify as low-income.
+If you pay another way, the setup fee is $69 for online applications, $178 for phone, mail, or in-person, and $43 for low-income taxpayers.

-Where do I mail IRS installment agreement Form 433-D?
+Where do I mail the IRS installment agreement Form 433-D?

 The mailing address varies.
 Read the instructions provided on your notice or documents from the IRS.
 The agency will be clear about how to send or mail in your Form 433-D. Also, be sure to send it by the deadline provided.